 More severe side effects are rare and include:

-Radiesse fillers may be slightly more expensive than Juvéderm, depending on the provider’s location and the patient’s skin concern.
+Radiesse products may be slightly more expensive than Juvéderm, depending on the provider’s location and the patient’s skin concern.
 However, they also last longer.
-At Vibrant Skin Bar Radiesse costs $749 per syringe.
+At Vibrant Skin Bar Radiesse costs $749.

 Radiesse and Juvéderm differ in their active ingredients, consistency, and the skin issues they address.
 For that reason, your medical provider may recommend one over the other.